 Continuing Obligation to Disclose

-Every applicant must report to the College of Law any such events that occur after filing his/her application for J.D. admission.
-The disclosure obligation is a continuing one equally applicable to such events that may occur after a student is enrolled at NSU Shepard Broad College of Law.
+You must report to NSU Law any such events that occur after filing your application for J.D. admission.
+The disclosure obligation is a continuing one equally applicable to such events that may occur after you enroll at NSU Law.
 The admissions committee and the NSU Law administration will consider new information submitted and, in appropriate circumstances, may change the status of an applicant or student.